ibm-cloud-docs/databases-for-elasticsearch/howto-getting-connection-strings.md

 `Type`||The type of package that uses this connection information; in this case `cli`.
 {: caption="Table 2. curl connection information" caption-side="top"}

-* `0...` indicates that there might be one or more of these entries in an array.
+* `0...` indicates that there may be one or more of these entries in an array.